lane-willis/notes/cgcs-staff-information/hubspot/property-triage.md

 Student First Name – This property is used to designate a student’s first name.
 It is stored in the first name property overall.
 This is the given first name from PowerCampus.
 Some students have submitted forms using their chosen first name as well.
 This data is stored under first name.
 The last used first name with associated email is what is kept.

 Student Last Name – This property is used to designate a student’s last name.
 This is the given last name from PowerCampus.
 Some students have submitted forms using their last name as well.
 This data is stored under last name.
 The last used name with associated email is what is kept.

+Student Preferred Name - This property is used to designate the name a student prefers to go by instead of their given first name.
+This could be a nickname, middle name, etc. This property is one that we made and is not needed in making records.

 Student ID – This property is used to designate a student’s ID number with the school.
 This is the student ID found in PowerCampus.
 This is currently used in 21,467 contacts.